Blog Post

 Customers are increasingly looking to businesses to take the lead on sustainability.
 There’s an opportunity for businesses not only to ensure their packaging can be recyclable but to also examine their packaging’s total life cycle and reduce its environmental impact long before it reaches the customer.

-6 more sustainable packaging materials with 14 design examples
+Design examples for 6 sustainable packaging materials

 The sustainable packaging industry is rapidly expanding.
 You can now choose from tried and tested natural materials, such as corrugated cardboard, to innovative market disruptors, like mycelium.